-It was 1880 and a young man named James Duke was about to start a new business within the tobacco industry known as ready, rolled cigarettes.
-It was 2 years earlier when he met another young man named James Bonsack who was perfecting the first ever cigarette rolling machine.
-Duke felt that his tobacco followers who mostly were cigar and pipe tobacco enthusiasts would also desire pre-rolled cigarettes.
+It was 1880, and a young man named James Duke was about to start a new business within the tobacco industry known as ready, rolled cigarettes.
+Two years earlier, he met another young man named James Bonsack, who was perfecting the first-ever cigarette rolling machine.
+Duke felt that his tobacco followers, who mostly were cigar and pipe tobacco enthusiasts, would also desire pre-rolled cigarettes.

-One of the big problems at that time was that they produced more cigarettes than what they could sell leaving Duke with the task of figuring out how to sell more and to whom.
+One of the big problems was that they produced more cigarettes than what they could sell, leaving Duke with the task of figuring out how to sell more and to whom.
 Duke gave out cigarettes for free at beauty contests and also advertised in magazines.
 He created cigarette cards to showcase his product and spent nearly $800,000 on advertising, which would be about $25 million today.

-Bonsack has the rights to his patent but since Duke helped him get it off the ground and in use he offered Duke a 30% discount on the lease.
-This advantage for Duke allowed him to make a bigger profit and he was right when tobacco lovers started buying pre-rolled cigarettes.
+Bonsack has the rights to his patent, but since Duke helped him get it off the ground and in use, he offered Duke a 30% discount on the lease.
+This advantage for Duke allowed him to make a more significant profit, and he was right when tobacco lovers started buying pre-rolled cigarettes.
 They favored them over cigars, which were considered un-sanitary being rolled with human hands and saliva.

-For the next several years until 1900 cigarette smoking quadrupled, but it still remained a niche market with most tobacco being chewed or smoked via a cigar or with a pipe.
+For the next several years until 1900, cigarette smoking quadrupled, but it remained a niche market with most tobacco being chewed or smoked via a cigar or with a pipe.